spikeheap/spikeheap.github.io/app/_posts/2016-04-28-docker-speedy-dependencies.md

 1. Speed up your Docker image build time by using a version of your dependencies list which changes less frequently to leverage Dockers caching mechanism.
 2. One good source for the more-stable dependencies list is your GitHub repository.
 3. Be careful not to expose your keys and secrets.
-4. Only do this is image build time is impacting some part of your life!
+4. Only do this if image build time is impacting some part of your life!